Master the skills required to influence and negotiate like a professional

 This is quite simply the best exercise we have ever created where we look at what we call 'situational status' rather than hierarchical status.

 We demonstrate how to deliberately raise and lower your status to stay in charge of and/or to influence a situation.

 This can affect the outcome of conversations, meetings and negotiations, whether face to face or on the phone.

 This is a model which gets a message over clearly and concisely and is particularly useful if there is the tendency to increase the number of words as the level of personal discomfort increases.

-Each delegate will identify their own influencing strengths and qualities and then receive positive feedback from their fellow course participants on what they perceive as their strengths and /or what they have seen them do that works for them.
+Then you will get positive feedback from your fellow participants on what they perceive as your strengths and /or what they have seen you do that works for you.